Amethyst View

 "The Red Flash"

-Prices for investment-grade gemstones are non-linear.
-While commercial material remains abundant and cheap, the scarcity of "Deep Siberian" material has pushed prices to new highs.
+Availability for heirloom-grade gemstones is non-linear.
+While commercial material remains abundant, the availability of "Deep Siberian" material is exceptionally low.

 * Note: A 20-carat Deep Siberian is exponentially rarer than a 5-carat stone.